 Run a database in a Docker container

-You can use Docker to run a database container and test how your application interacts with it.
-This tutorial describes how to run a Docker container with a PostgeSQL server and connect to it using IntelliJ IDEA.
+You can use Docker to run a database in a container as if it were a remote server, and test how your application interacts with it.
+This tutorial describes how to run a Docker container with a PostgreSQL server and connect to it using IntelliJ IDEA.

 Before you begin, make sure that Docker integration is properly configured.